Skip to main content

 It is a direct communication from your internal endocrine system, the sophisticated network of glands and hormones that orchestrates countless physiological processes, including the life cycle of every single hair on your head.
 Understanding this biological conversation is the first step toward addressing these changes in a meaningful way.

 Your hair’s existence is governed by a continuous, three-phase cycle.
-The is the active growth period, where cells in the follicle divide rapidly to build the hair shaft.
+The anagen phase is the active growth period, where cells in the follicle divide rapidly to build the hair shaft.
 This phase can last for several years.
 Following this is the catagen phase, a brief transitional period of about two weeks where the hair follicle begins to shrink.

 The final stage is the telogen phase, a resting period of several months, after which the hair is shed to make way for a new one to begin its own anagen phase.
 The texture, thickness, and length of your hair are all direct results of the duration and health of this cycle, particularly the anagen phase.